nathanhsjc/azure-network-protocols/README.md

 </p>
 <p>
 We will be observing SSH traffic in this portion.
 SSH is used to make a secure connection from one computer to another utilizing a command line.
-In Wireshark clear the "Apply a display filter" and tpy in ssh into the search bar to filter SSH traffic.
+In Wireshark clear the "Apply a display filter" and type in ssh into the search bar to filter SSH traffic.
 Navigate back to Azure and retrieve the IP address of the Linux virtual machine.
 Open up PowerShell in the Windows virtual machine and connect to the Linux virtual machine.
 You will be using your login credentials that were made previously, in this lab the name labuser is being used.
 Type in ssh labuser@10.0.0.5. (ssh labuser@<private IP address >) the password you type will appear invisible for security reasons.
 After this has been done you will be able to observe the SSH traffic in Wireshark.

 As a side note, to confirm that you are in the Linux virtual machine, you can type in commands like (id), (uname -a) which will give you information about your machine.
 Anything you type in PowerShell will generate incoming SSH traffic in Wireshark.